marcvidalbadia/functional-whitening/README.md

-This repository contains the results and source code for the simulation experiments in
+This repository contains the results and source code for the numerical experiments in

 Vidal, M. and Aguilera A.M.
 (2022).
 Novel whitening approaches in functional settings.
 (Under review)